cosmos/sdk-tutorials/b9lab-content/3-main-concepts/10-multistore-keepers.md

 ```go
 am.keeper.ForfeitExpiredGames(sdk.WrapSDKContext(ctx))
 ```
 Those among you with a well-placed paranoia must be asking whether you can ensure that the execution of this `EndBlock` does not become prohibitively expensive.
 After all, the number of games to potentially expire is unbounded, which is a recipe for disaster in the blockchain world.
-Is there a situation or an attack vector that would make this is a possibility?
+Is there a situation or an attack vector that would make this a possibility?
+And what can we do to prevent it?

 Fortunately, the timeout duration is fixed and the same for all games.
 This means that those `n` games that all expire in a given block have all been created or updated at roughly the same time.
 Or in effect, at roughly the same block height `h` give or take a margin of error `h-1` and `h+1`.
 These created and updated games are in limited number, as per the validators rules.
 So if by any chance, all games in blocks `h-1`, `h` and `h+1` expire now, then the `EndBlock` function would have to expire 3 times as many games as a block can handle.
 This is the worst case scenario, and still sounds manageable.